-This photo from the set of The Invention of Hugo Cabret caught my eye.
+This red-carpet photo from the Cannes premiere of Wall Street: Money Never Sleeps caught my eye.
 Could acclaimed director Martin Scorsese really be that much shorter than everyone else?

 Well, yes, he could.
-Martin Scorsese is 5’3″ tall, according to the usually-pretty-trustworthy CelebHeights page.
+Martin Scorsese peaked at 5’3″ tall, according to the usually-pretty-trustworthy CelebHeights page.
+(They claim he’s now 5’2″.)
 Who knew?

 Here’s Scorsese in a 2008 lineup with the not-so-tall Rolling Stones, at the release for the documentary Shine A Light:

-But back to the Paris set of The Invention of Hugo Cabret.
+Meanwhile, let’s check in on the Paris set of Scorsese’s movie The Invention of Hugo Cabret.
 Ladies and gentlemen, Sir Ben Kingsley!

 Sir Ben is said to be 5′ 7.75″ tall.
 (Commenter on CelebHeights: “I like to think of that height as ‘the end of short.'”)
 Memo to wardrobe: stick with the patent-leather pumps.